Plan-validate-execute pattern

 1. Plan

-The agent enumerates explicitly what it intends to do before any execution begins.
-The plan is a structured artifact (action class, target resource, parameters, source of intent) — not free-form natural language.
-This is the input to the validation gate.
+The agent enumerates what it intends to do before any execution begins.
+The plan is a structured artifact: action class, target resource, parameters, source of intent.
+It is not free-form natural language.
+It is the input to the validation gate.

 2. Validate